The Bankrate promise

 What happens to life insurance when you leave a job?

 However, there are some workarounds.
-Changing jobs is an increasingly common part of the American economy and insurance companies have made some efforts to adapt.
-In the next section, we’ll discuss the various ways you can avoid losing your life insurance coverage when you leave or change jobs.
+Changing jobs is an increasingly common part of the American economy, and insurance companies have made some efforts to adapt.

 Frequently asked questions